What Is The Cause Of Love Handles And How To Get Rid Of Them?

 The Bottom Line

 The answer to ‘what is the cause of love handles’ is quite varied.
-However, weight gain and extra fat are at the top among the causes of love handles.
+Although genetics, age, alcohol intake, and lack of sleep can possibly cause the problem of excess fat near your hips and waistline, however, weight gain and extra fat are at the top among the causes of love handles.
 There is no secret to losing love handles.
 You will need to put in work at the gym (or at home for home workouts), make healthier food choices, watch your calorie intake, and sleep more.

 That being said, make sure to speak to your doctor before attempting any new diets or workouts.